Enzo Barrenechea: Loan to Frosinone

-On 15 August 2023, Barrenechea was sent on loan to newly-promoted Serie A club Frosinone for the 2023–24 season.
+On 15 August 2023, Barrenechea was sent on loan to newly promoted Serie A club Frosinone for the 2023–24 season.
 He made his debut for the club four days later, coming on as a late substitute for Abdou Harroui in a 3–1 league defeat to Napoli.
 On 19 December, he scored his first goal for Frosinone in a 4–0 Coppa Italia win over Napoli.

 Aston Villa

 On 1 July 2024, Barrenechea signed for Premier League club Aston Villa on a permanent deal, as part of a double-transfer from Juventus, alongside Samuel Iling-Junior.
 The deal commanded an €8 million fee, plus €3 million in add-ons, and was related to the transfer of Douglas Luiz to Juventus, despite being a separate transaction.

 Loan to Valencia

 On 30 August 2024, Barrenechea signed for La Liga club Valencia on a season-long loan.
+He scored against Getafe CF in October 2024.

-Loan to Benfica
+Benfica

 On 18 July 2025, Barrenechea signed for Primeira Liga club Benfica on a season-long loan.
 The transfer was reported to have a €3 million loan fee, with an obligation if certain terms were met to make the transfer permanent for a further €12 million and a 30% sell-on clause.
+On 7 October 2025, it was reported that Barrenechea had made enough appearances to trigger a permanent transfer the following summer.